jimhigson/oboe.js/writing/main/5_Implementation.md

 handle SAX events from the Clarinet JSON parser.
-By presenting to the controller a simpler interface than is provided by Clarinet, taken together these might be considered as an Adaptor pattern, albeit modified to be even-driven rather than call-driven: we receive six event types and in response emit from a vocabulary of two, `NODE_FOUND` and `PATH_FOUND`.
+By presenting to the controller a simpler interface than is provided by Clarinet, taken together these might be considered as an Adaptor pattern, albeit modified to be event-driven rather than call-driven: we receive six event types and in response emit from a vocabulary of two, `NODE_FOUND` and `PATH_FOUND`.
 The events received from Clarinet are low level, reporting the sequence of tokens in the markup; those emitted are at a much higher